Balancing Multimodal Training Through Game-Theoretic Regularization: Experiments

 \subsection{Synthetic Dataset}

-We generate an artificial scenario where the mutual information between the label and the modalities varies, demonstrating the phenomenon of modality competition.
-Although many factors can contribute to this effect, a comprehensive exploration is beyond the scope of this work.
-Instead, we focus on the imbalance in modality informativeness to highlight the motivation behind our approach.
+We create a scenario where mutual information varies, showcasing modality competition.
+While various factors can contribute to such a phenomenon, we focus on modality informativeness imbalance to motivate our approach.

-\textbf{Data:} We generate task-irrelevant information for each modality by sampling \( N_{1}, N_{2} \sim \mathcal{N}(0, I) \) and the 5-class label $Y$ from a uniform distribution \( Y \sim \text{Uniform}(5) \).
-Using fixed transformations, similar to Liang et al.\cite{liang2024factorized}, each modality is converted into a high-dimensional vector.
-We relate both modalities to the label through a linear relationship: $X_1 = N_{1} + Y$ and $X_2 = N_{2} + Y$.
-Data points are distributed such that either both modalities contain label information (Shared Information) or only one of the modalities (Unique Information).
-We vary the percentage of data points with shared and unique information to analyze how models perform under different conditions.
+\textbf{Data:} We generate task-irrelevant information for each modality by sampling \( N_{1}, N_{2} \sim \mathcal{N}(0, \mathbf{I}) \) and the 5-class label $Y_t$ from a uniform distribution \( Y_t \sim \text{Uniform}(5) \).
+Each modality is converted into a high-dimensional vector using fixed transformations, similar to Liang et al.\cite{liang2024factorized}.
+We relate both modalities to the label through a linear relationship: $X_1 = N_{1} + Y_t$ and $X_2 = N_{2} + Y_t$.
+Data points are distributed in such a way that either both modalities contain label information (Shared Information) or only one of the modalities (Unique Information).
+In cases where only one modality contains label information, the other modality is defined as $X_1 = N_{1}$ and $X_2 = N_{2}$ respectively.
+We vary the percentage of data points with shared and unique information to analyze model performance under different conditions.

 \textbf{Results}: Figure \ref{fig:synthetic_intro} shows the performance on synthetic data, comparing our method ($\operatorname{MCR}$) with several baselines.
-As the shared information $S$ among the modalities decreases, and the unique information of one modality $U_1$ increases while the $U_2$ remains constant, we observe for all methods a performance drop. $\operatorname{MCR}$ maintains the highest accuracy across all combinations, demonstrating the slowest decline and highlighting its robustness to such imbalance.
+As the shared information $S$ among the modalities decreases, and the unique information of one modality $U_1$ increases while the $U_2$ remains constant, we observe a performance drop for all methods. $\operatorname{MCR}$ maintains the highest accuracy across all combinations, demonstrating the slowest decline and highlighting its robustness to such imbalance.